A wave of new buildings and businesses continues to transform Harlem's 125th Street.

 100 W 125th St between Lenox Ave and Adam Clayton Powell Jr. Blvd

-The fast fashion chain closed the doors to its old location at 125 W 125th in August.
-New signs next to Whole Foods across the street point to an opening this fall.
+The fast fashion chain shut the doors to its old location at 125 W 125th Street in August 2023, reopening a few months later across the street right next to the Whole Foods.

 121 W 125th St between Lenox Ave and Adam Clayton Powell Jr. Blvd

-The glossy future home of the National Urban League will soon welcome a long list of major retailers, including Trader Joe's, Target and Sephora.
+The glossy future home of the National Urban League will soon welcome a long list of major retailers, including Trader Joe's (here's a peek at the store's finished murals), Target and Sephora.
 A civil rights museum is also in the works.

 130 W 125th St between Lenox Ave and Adam Clayton Powell Jr. Blvd